Radiologist’s vs Radiographers: Learn The Difference

 The skills needed by medical radiographers to work effectively in a healthcare setting include: critical thinking, technical expertise, medical knowledge, people skills and calm demeanor.
 In the course of work, radiographers often use protective gear, medical imaging equipment and computer software to update patent records.

 Most radiologists and medical radiographers work in the public and private hospital settings.
 However, there is also a good number that work in private practices and clinics.
-According to PayScale, the average annual salary of a radiologist is $301,000 while that of a radiographer is $67,600.
-A radiographer working on an hourly basis can expect a salary rate of $22.90.
+Radiographers earn an average annual salary of approximately $72,000, with hourly rates around $24–$34 depending on experience and location.

 Radiologists are physicians trained to use varied imaging technologies.
 The radiologist skills are broadly divided into three specialties; Interventional, Diagnostic, and Radiation Oncology.
 Whereas the diagnostic is concerned with imaging and disease diagnostic, Interventional specialties targets treatment and diagnosis using specialized imaging technologies.